 Soft Sleeper – 456 CNY

 Typically, the cheapest high-speed tickets will be around 3 times more expensive than the equivalent on the other train.
 Bearing in mind, the price is due to the time needed being 3 times less.
-Another important point to consider is these prices remain constant up until departure, regardless of the amount of tickets remaining.
+Another important point to consider is these prices remain constant up until departure, regardless of the number of tickets remaining.

 Which Train Should I Pick?

-The differences between the two is quite self-explanatory.
+The differences between the two are quite self-explanatory.
 The high-speed option gets you there quicker but for a higher price.
-Bear in mind only certain routes will offer the high-speed trains, really only between the major cities.
+Bear in mind only certain routes will offer high-speed trains, really only between the major cities.
 If you want to go off route, a bit more rural, then the slower ones are your only option anyway.

 The main point to consider when deciding on which train is how much time do you have to spare.
-Yes, the high-speed trains are 3 times more expensive, however, in some cases we’re talking about a ticket which will go from 20 yuan (about £2) to 60 (about £6), so not exactly breaking the bank.
+Yes, the high-speed trains are 3 times more expensive, however, in some cases, we’re talking about a ticket which will go from 20 yuan (about £2) to 60 (about £6), so not exactly breaking the bank.
 When you’re facing 21 hours on a slow train when it could take you 8 hours in comfort on the high-speed option, it becomes tempting.
 Despite this it’s not that much of an ordeal to sit on the low-class train for anything up to 8-10 hours, depending on how busy it is.

 The other question would be; which class?
 On the high-speed option, 2nd class is more than good enough.
 Spending any more on a higher class would be frivolous and a waste of valuable travel money.
 The slower trains are another story, it again all depends on time.
 Are the train seats comfortable?
-No. With a near vertical backrest, little cushioning and incredibly close quarters with the other passengers makes sure it isn’t.
+No. With a near-vertical backrest, little cushioning and incredibly close quarters with the other passengers makes sure it isn’t.
 However, it’s not unbearable.
 If you’re the rugged type of traveller, it’s easily do-able.
-Admittedly its not going to be the best journey you’ve ever had, but when saving some cash equals more future travels, you can suck it up.
+Admittedly it’s not going to be the best journey you’ve ever had, but when saving some cash equals more future travels, you can suck it up.